SAP-samples/btp-s4hana-kyma-business-process-extension/documentation/deploy/launchpad-configuration/README.md

    ![create Site3](./images/createSite3.png)

  5. You can see the company SAP Build Work Zone, standard Edition site URL in the URL field.
-Copy the URL of the SAP Build Work Zone, standard Edition site which you can add later in SAP SuccessFactors Employee Central in the Home page.
   <a id="copyURL"></a>
    ![open Created Site](./images/openCreatedSite.png)